-As you enter the square to the left hand side you will see St Mary’s Basilica Church.
+As you enter the square to the left-hand side you will see St Mary’s Basilica Church.
 The architecture if this building is totally really unique while the interior decoration of the church is colourful and truly stunning.
 It costs 10PLN to enter the church (around £2) with an extra charge to take photos inside.

-Walking to the other-side of the market square make sure you pass through the Cloth Hall building where you will see a whole host of different market stalls set up inside selling all kinds of items from home-wear, to gifts, to clothing and more.
+Walking to the other side of the market square make sure you pass through the Cloth Hall building where you will see a whole host of different market stalls set up inside selling all kinds of items from home-wear, to gifts, to clothing and more.

 Once at the other side of the Cloth Hall you will be greeted by the Town Hall Tower (8PLN around £1.80).
 Climb the steps to gain access to one of the most beautiful aerial views of Krakow you will find.
-It’s a fair few steps on the way up (there’s a few rooms you can stop in if you are out of breath like me) and the views are definitely worth it.
+It’s a fair few steps on the way up (there are a few rooms you can stop in if you are out of breath like me) and the views are definitely worth it.

 It’s a fairly easy walk up to the castle and once more the architecture is romantically beautiful.
-The courtyard is serene and and a great place to take a rest stop.
+The courtyard is serene and a great place to take a rest stop.
 From here we headed down the castle towards the river via the ‘Dragon’s Den’ cave which are lit up beautifully to give a magical appearance.

-When you exit the caves at the base of the castle you will see another famous symbol of Krakow, the Wawel dragon which breaths at 15 minute intervals and it sure draws a crowd!
+When you exit the caves at the base of the castle you will see another famous symbol of Krakow, the Wawel dragon which breaths at 15-minute intervals and it sure draws a crowd!

 From here we headed along the Vistula River, we took a stop among the grass to watch the world go by in the sun for a while.
 You will see several boats and fishermen going to their work along this beautiful stretch of river it’s a great place to unwind of the weather is right.

-We then headed across the Bernatek Footbridge with its famous arabic sculptures before making our way towards Schindler’s factory.
+We then headed across the Bernatek Footbridge with its famous Arabic sculptures before making our way towards Schindler’s factory.
 We were aware that It was closed on our day of visit but we still wanted to see with our own eyes.
 We found this surprisingly difficult to trace once on the other side of the river, it is definitely more industrial and residential where the museum resides.
 We found our way eventually to see this amazing historic building before slowly winding our way back towards the city with just a few vodka stops along the way!